sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 | Disarm Reason | uint8 |
 | (unused) | 1 byte |

-Note that hw status (hardware sensor status) is iNav 1.5 and later.
+Note that hw status (hardware sensor status) is INAV 1.5 and later.
 If the value is non-zero, then a sensor has failed.
 A complementary update has been made to MSP_STATUS (https://github.com/iNavFlight/inav/wiki/INAV-MSP-frames-changelog).
 Thus, on disarming, the sensor status may be evinced from the MSP_STATUS/sensor field.